Esthetician Licensing Requirements

 Everywhere else, a license is your ticket to a career in this field, although licensure requirements — such as the specific exams you'll have to pass or the number of training hours you'll need to complete — vary state by state.
 Alabama, for example, requires you to complete 1,000 training hours to earn a license, while aspiring estheticians in Alaska must complete only 350.

-Steps to Become a Licensed Esthetician
+How to Become a Licensed Esthetician

-Although licensure requirements vary by state, the steps you'll take leading up to that final stage generally do not.
 In order to become a licensed esthetician, you'll have to:

 - Submit proof of training/apprenticeship hours to your state board.